July 9, 2019 | Authored by: Kevin Cancilla

 Technology giants also enter the gaming business along the subscription route

 The subscription surge has hardly been contained to the traditional titans of gaming.

-- Apple announced Apple Arcade, to debut in late 2019, a subscription service that will makeover 100 titles available to iOS users on iPhones, iPads, Macs, and AppleTV.
+- Apple announced Apple Arcade, to debut in late 2019, a subscription service that will make over 100 titles available to iOS users on iPhones, iPads, Macs, and AppleTV.
 The company explained the launch in part by saying paid games in its app store, despite being critically acclaimed, struggle to compete with free mobile games.
-The carte blanche access it's now offering will also include games produced through high-profile partnerships with noted developers.
+The carte blanche access to its new offering will also include games produced through high-profile partnerships with noted developers.